nanogiants/android-versioning/README.md

 * `getVersionCode()` returns the current Git commit count
 * `getVersionName()` returns the latest Git tag of your repository

+#### Optional:
+* `getVersionName(checkBranch: Boolean)` if `checkBranch` is set to *true* the plugin will check if the current branch is `release/x.x.x` or `hotfix/x.x.x` and use the naming instead the latest tag.

 ### Artifact naming

 The plugin will automatically set the APK and AAB naming for all assemble and bundle tasks.
-The plugin includes the default `archivesBaseName` property (otherwise the module name will be used).
-This will also work if you do not use the versioning extension for configuring the defaultConfig.
+This will also work if you do not use the versioning extension in the defaultConfig.
+You can still use the default `archivesBaseName` property.

-**Example:**
+#### Example:

 Build Variant `productionStoreDebug`
 ```groovy